What Are Entry Level Jobs for a Civil Engineering Degree Graduate?

 Another position you could pursue with a bachelor's degree in civil engineering is cost estimator.
 As a cost estimator, you'll determine the costs of future projects by reviewing and analyzing data on such expenses as labor and materials.
 You'll first assess the availability of resources, such as electricity and water, to a particular project.
 Then, you'll determine what supplies and labor are necessary, and you'll generate your estimates from your results.
 The final cost summary you'll write up will be an itemized account of the projected costs associated with the project.

-Civil engineering is a fast-growing engineering career, with a 20% increase in jobs expected between 2012 and 2022, according to the BLS.
-In 2012, the BLS reported a median annual salary of $79,340 for all civil engineers.
-While entry-level salary information wasn't available, the BLS noted that the lowest ten percent earned $51,280 or less in its 2012 salary report.
+In 2019, the BLS reported a median annual salary of $87,060 for all civil engineers.
+While entry-level salary information wasn't available, the BLS noted that the lowest ten percent earned $55,380 or less in its 2019 salary report.